Check back in over the coming days. The species count will continue to increase as our scientists identify observations.

 - 87 insects

 - 28 birds

 A BioBlitz is a 24-hour effort to document as many species of wild plants and animals in a given area at a time, in this case, Balboa Park.
 Both scientists and citizen scientists join in on the fun collectively gallivanting around the Park in search of birds, mammals, spiders, insects, plants, reptiles, amphibians, and even fossils!

-The Balboa Park BioBlitz begins Friday, April 27 at 2 PM and ends on Saturday, April 28 at 2 PM.
-The Nat will have tables set up inside and outside the Museum on Saturday, April 28 from 11 AM to 3 PM to help participants get up to speed with the iNaturalist app and answer questions.
-Participants can interact with working scientists, trained naturalists, and environmental educators.
-There will be a species count reveal at 3 PM on the Museum’s south steps.
+Friday, April 27, 2 PM until Saturday, April 28 at 2 PM.
+The Nat will had tables set up inside and outside the Museum on Saturday, April 28 from 11 AM to 3 PM to help participants get up to speed with the iNaturalist app and answer questions.
+Participants interacted with working scientists, trained naturalists, and environmental educators.
+The will species count reveal was at 3 PM on the Museum’s south steps.

 This event is a part of the larger City Nature Challenge, a worldwide competition to see which city can make the most observations of their local plants and animals over a 4-day period.
 Observations submitted to this BioBlitz iNaturalist project will contribute to San Diego’s chances of winning the 2018 City Nature Challenge.